elhazon/Supplementary_data_Mlv/README.md

 Contains a commented R-script to fully recreate the original analysis with explanation to each step in detail.

 ## Data

+## Genome-data
+Includes all the genomic data used in the analysis, along with scripts.
+The folder includes a separate README.md file with detailed information on the contents.

 ### "Dataset1.xlsx" - Contains the raw foraging and survival data for experiment a.